Follow TV Tropes

 • A Valley Without Wind has large elements of this, with the added bonus of being procedurally-generated at random.

 • The fourth part of the mod Vigilant consists in one made with The Elder Scrolls V: Skyrim engine.
-In terms of game design and visual inspiration, it's mostly based on the aforementioned Dark Souls.
+In terms of game design and visual inspiration, it's mostly based on Dark Souls.

 • Vigil: The Longest Night, a gornfest entry set in medieval times.
+Sadly delisted from all marketplaces due to interference from the CCP over references to Taiwanese mythology.

 • Vision Soft Reset is a Metroidvania where you can time-travel, allowing you to take powerups found in later areas back to the beginning of the game.